5 Advantages to Creating a Podcast for Your Business

 #5)Podcasting equipment is affordable and simple to use

-The newer line of USB microphones are really excellent and affordable (I’ll give some recs in my next post about podcasting).
+The newer line of USB microphones are really excellent and affordable.
 The editing software is essentially free.
-10 years ago when I was first experimenting with recording my music you wouldn’t believe the complexity of the software and the bulkiness of the equipment, not to mention the expense!
-We’ve come a long way in this area.
+10 years ago when I was first experimenting with recording my music as a singer-songwriter you wouldn’t believe the complexity of the software and the bulkiness of the equipment, not to mention the expense!

 What are your thoughts?
 Does podcasting appeal to you?
 Are you thinking about starting your own podcast?